Medically Reviewed

 Is Cocaine Addictive?

-Cocaine is considered to be highly addictive, largely because it’s use results in a surge of dopamine activity—the neurochemical associated with reward, motivation, and emotion.
+Cocaine is considered to be highly addictive, largely because its use results in a surge of dopamine activity—the neurochemical associated with reward, motivation, and emotion.
 These increased levels of active dopamine in the brain serve to reinforce the drug-use behavior.10

 With time, the brain’s reward circuitry may adapt to being artificially stimulated by cocaine, wherein the brain and body become so used to having cocaine present in the system, it needs it to function normally.
 Thus, if cocaine use suddenly stops or is drastically reduced, withdrawal symptoms will likely surface.10